Itzhak Drucker

 Itzhak Drucker (יצחק דרוקר; born June 3, 1947) is a former Israeli football defender, who played for Israel national football team between 1966 and 1970.
 He took part in the 1968 Summer Olympics.

 Biography

 Drucker was born in Germany, but his parents immigrated to Israel in 1948.
-At age of eight, Drucker started his career with Hapoel Petah Tikva's junior club, and at age of seventeen he became as a player at the senior team.
+Aged eight, Drucker started his career with Hapoel Petah Tikva's junior club, and aged 17 he became as a player at the senior team.
 After six seasons at the club he left and moved to Shimshon Tel Aviv F.C.
 There he played for three years, then he played for Maccabi Petah Tikva F.C. for five years and then he became a member of Hapoel Kfar Saba F.C. for a season.